 Andrew S. Boutros is an Assistant United States Attorney in Chicago in the Office’s Financial Crimes Section.
-As a federal prosecutor, Mr. Boutros has conducted some of the Office’s largest and most complex, multi-district, international fraud investigations and prosecutions of business organizations and corporate executives.
-As a defense attorney, Mr. Boutros led teams of attorneys defending corporations and executives in high-stakes criminal and regulatory probes being investigated by the Fraud Section of the Department of Justice, the United States Attorneys’ Offices, the Securities and Exchange Commission, and other government agencies.
+As a federal prosecutor, Mr. Boutros has conducted some of the Office’s largest and most complex, multi-district, international fraud and cybercrime investigations and prosecutions of business organizations, corporate executives, and others.
+Mr. Boutros’s prosecutorial successes have earned him some of the highest awards and recognitions from the government, the legal bar, and the law enforcement community.